|home | features | exhibitions | interviews | profiles | webprojects | gazetteer | links | archive | forum|

 Cornford & Cross

-Following their exhibition at The Exchange in Penzance, Cornford & Cross have kindly passed on to artcornwall.org documentation of the project both before, during and after its installation, together with a statement written by the artists.
+Following their exhibition at The Exchange in Penzance, Cornford & Cross have kindly passed on to artcornwall.org documentation of some of the original research material and of the artwork itself, both after and before installation.
+Below is also a statement written by the artists.

 Cornwall is known for its history of copper and tin mining, while Newlyn is famous for its nineteenth-century copper industry.
 The principal use of copper is as a conduit for water, electricity and telecommunications.
 This gallery was once a telephone exchange.